 48. Walk the High Line.
 The gorgeous elevated park runs 30 feet above the busy streets of Manhattan’s West Side, providing a plethora of free attractions, including works of art, lovely views of the Hudson River, as well as the High Line Art’s wonderful programs and video projections that enliven the buildings’ facades from time to time.

 49. Have some fun at the Upright Citizens Brigade Theater in Chelsea.
-Excellent improvisational and sketch comedy shows are held seven nights a week and although prices are always low, they also offer two free spectacles each week.
+Excellent improvisational and sketch comedy shows are held every night, and although prices are always low, they also offer two free spectacles each week.